 Strayed Fairies (2019)

-Sources of inspiration for her is music; especially in the genres Hard Rock and Gothic - music to immerse and lose yourself.
-Her ideas are influenced by surrealism; clear structures and lines, insect-like, jagged, animalistic movements blur into the absurd-human and back again.
-Dark, mysterious, mystical and lost places as well as everyday situations, ranging from strange and funny to tragic in themselves, are the starting point of her creations and decisive for her research.
-Stories that play out life, slightly exaggerated with deeper insights into life or its paths in themselves.
+Sources of inspiration for her is music; especially in the genre of hard rock and gothic - music to immerse yourself in and lose yourself in.
+Her ideas are influenced by surrealism; clear structures and lines, insect-like jagged-animalic movements blur into the absurd-human and back again.
+Dark, mysterious, mystical and lost places as well as everyday situations, ranging from strange and funny to tragic in themselves, are the starting point of her creations and crucial for her research.
+Stories that play life, slightly exaggerated with deeper insights into life or their ways in themselves.

 She works as a dance teacher in Zurich, Winterthur and Lucerne.

 "It's the magic of music.
 You just lose yourself in it and forget yourself, and in those moments nothing else matters" Ville Valo